Skip to main content

 Plains of Pain Game Cover

-Plains of Pain is a single player and multiplayer open world role playing game.
+Plains of Pain is a single player and multiplayer open world role playing shooter game with a post-apocalyptic theme.
 It was developed by Cobra Byte Digital and was released on February 17, 2023.
 It received positive reviews from players.

 Survive a brutal open world alone or with friends.
 Explore a procedural wasteland scorched by chaos.
 Build and defend your base, trade for what you need, complete deadly quests, and fight to claim faction outposts before someone else does.